How to Find the Right Dental Assistant Program near West Newton Massachusetts

-The Duties of Dental Assistants
+The Function of a Dental Assistant

-- Setting and verifying appointments
+- Scheduling and confirming appointments

-- Sterilizing and preparing instruments for dentists
+- Sterilizing and preparing dental instruments

-- Providing instruments to dentists during procedures
+- Handing instruments to dentists during procedures

 - Preparing X-ray machines and handling X-rays